‘I try and be myself’: 13 quotes to explain Frank Lampard’s philosophy

-James was handed his Chelsea debut by Lampard and, when Lampard was sacked, the England international wrote about him in glowing terms on Instagram, words that will give Everton fans hope of a similar youth revolution at Goodison.
+James was handed his Chelsea debut by Lampard and, when Lampard was sacked two years ago, the England international wrote about him in glowing terms on Instagram, words that will give Everton fans hope of a similar youth revolution at Goodison.

 “As a Chelsea fan growing up I’ve always looked up to you, idolised you,” James posted.

 “I can’t explain what it’s been like to play under you, the whole journey has been surreal.
 I cannot thank you enough for putting your trust into me and giving me the opportunity to play for my boyhood club!

 “Thank you so much for all you have taught me, which I will continue to use throughout the rest of my career.

 “Thank you for giving me the opportunity to live my dream!
 I’ll forever be thankful.